-Portuguese is the official language in 9 countries among which are Portugal and some of its former colonies, including Brazil, Angola, Mozambique and other countries in South America, Africa and Asia.
+Around 220 million in the world speak Portuguese – the most spoken Latin language, after Spanish.
+It’s the official language in nine countries among which are Portugal and some of its former colonies, including Brazil, Angola, Mozambique and other countries in South America, Africa and Asia.